louisheath/nodejs-course/notes.md

 for express apps. lets us test endpoints

+## MongoDB

+NoSQL db - collections of documents, which contain fields.

+Each document gets a uniquely generated id.
+12 Bytes.
+Made up of a time stamp, the process id, a counter and a random number.
+We can retrieve this data from the key to inform us of when and by whom the document was stored by.

 ## Other

+### Heroku

 push a subfolder to heroku with

 `git subtree push --prefix subfolder heroku master`

+### Keyboard Shortcuts

+Highlight text and hit Cmd+fn+F2 to select and simultaneously edit all identical strings within file.

+Visual studio provides 'Format Document' on right click.
+So for example you can change indentation type, reformat and it is all sorted.